'Create Issues' Permission for Non-Member Not Working

 I've still not had any luck getting this to work correctly -- are others using the Create Issue/Non-Member permission without any problem?
 Is there anything beyond granting the Create Issue permission to Non-Member that I need to do?

 Updated by Jean-Philippe Lang almost 14 years ago

 - Resolution set to Cant reproduce

 - You specify a default project when you invoke the rake task (see RedmineReceivingEmails)

 - There is no required custom field on issues

-#5 Updated by Kolja K. about 10 years ago
+Updated by Kolja K. almost 14 years ago

 If you set up Redmine as an OTRS-like public ticketing system, the target project typically is not public, to avoid people seeing each others tickets.